CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 #### Clear Notification & Navigating to a chat room
 Users are able to view all notifications and clear all notifications.
 Moreover, after selecting a message notification, you can open the corresponding chat room directly through the notification.

+#### Design Patterns:

+#### Builder Design Pattern
+Before, the profile feature utilized a ProfileBuilder class to construct new Profile entity objects.
+The original intent was to avoid passing a long parameter list into a Profile constructor, as the Profile entity has numerous attributes that need to be set independently.
+Yet, the design pattern ultimately was not implemented because it is not certain what and how many fields the user will make changes to on the ProfileUI with every save.
+Therefore, inputs in all editable fields should always be passed in as a ProfileInModel.
+In the future, when section edits are developed and only a defined portion of the fields are modified, for example, a builder pattern will be practical.

 #### Testing